These ethical accessory brands are bold and beautiful enough to truly shine on Instagram. But they look awesome irl too!

 Image: Tierney Gearon for Pippa Small Jewellery

-Once a hippy favourite, Melissa Joy Manning’s jewellery is now on every luxe fashionista’s want list.
+Once a hippy favourite, Melissa Joy Manning’s jewellery is now on every luxe fashionista’s want list – particularly her chunky rings.
 Manning’s work features recycled metals and traceable stones, and she has a plethora of green certifications for her processes.

 But Manning is much more than just a designer and jeweler – she’s also is an educator and a mentor.
-She co-founded the CFDA Sustainability Committee and is an active mentor to the designers participating in the CFDA + Lexus Fashion* Initiative.
+She co-founded the CFDA Sustainability Committee, which is a sustainability-centered resource hub designed to provide open access resources and information specific to fashion design x business sustainable strategies.
+Manning is an active mentor to the designers participating in the initiative.

-Everything created by jewellery and accessories designer Saskia Dietz is made locally near her studio in Germany.
-Recycled metals, traceable gemstones and natural materials like wood are used by her and her goldsmiths to create fine, delicate jewellery for the elegant, professional woman.
+Everything created by ethical jewellery and accessories designer Saskia Dietz is made locally near her studio in Germany.
+Recycled metals, traceable gemstones and natural materials like wood and upcycled fabrics are used by her and her artisans to create everything from handbags and hair scrunchies.

-Love accessories with an ethnic touch?
+Love ethical accessory brands with an ethnic touch?
 South American brand Sensi Studio focuses their work on creating the ultimate artisanal Ecuadorian accessory – the traditional toquilla straw hat.
 It’s handmade using an ancient weaving technique that is being revived and maintained by the label in not only hats, but tops, dresses, bags and other accessories, too.

-This innovative label got their start by recycling waste fire hoses into super cool bags.
-Recently, they’ve started making accessories from leather scraps leftover from the production processes of other labels.
-Adding to their high fashion cred, Elvis & Kresse recently launched a 5-year partnership with the Burberry Foundation to further their leather waste solutions.
+This innovative label got their start by recycling waste fire hoses into super cool bags for men and women.
+Recently, they’ve started making ethical accessories from leather scraps leftover from the production processes of other labels, including Burberry.
+Which just adds to their high fashion cred, right?

 Forget checking the time on your phone; the chicest way to see whether you’re late for work is to gaze at the gorgeousness of a vegan watch!
 And no one make them better than Votch.
 They’re fully dedicated to making cruelty-free styles than run on quartz based mechanics.

-Which of these accessories do you love the most?
+Which of these ethical accessory brands do you love the most?
 If you end up wearing any of these brands, tag us on Instagram and we’ll give you 20% in our shop!

 Main image: Saskia Dietz.